 Monica Szabo (Public Services Health and Safety Association)

 Sheila Kalenge (Occupational Cancer Research Centre)

-Richard Chung (University of Toronto and Occupational Cancer Research Centre)
+Richard Chung (Dalla Lana School of Public Health and Occupational Cancer Research Centre)